cristighr1995/FileSystem-Cloud-Application/README.md

 # How to use
 Download the archive, extract the project and Open Project with NetBeans or Eclipse, then run it.

+Application uses SwingX and JLayer libraries.
+If needed you need to add these libraries to the project.

 Have Fun!
 --------